 Children do not have the legal capacity to submit an individual application.
 An application for residence permit/international protection must be submitted by a person with the legal capacity to represent the child, such as parents/legal caregivers or in the case of an unaccompanied minor, a legal guardian.
 Children have the right to have their asylum claims examined individually.
 The child has a right to be heard, but no obligation.
-The case officers who investigate children must have child rights competences and child-related competences.
-They should also have investigative experience and have completed relevant child training.
+The case officers who investigate children must have child rights competences and child-related competences as well as have investigative experience and have completed relevant child training.

-In order for the Swedish Migration Agency to be able to hold an investigative interview with a child, the child must want to talk to the Swedish Migration Agency themselves.
+For the Swedish Migration Agency to be able to hold an investigative interview with a child, the child must want to talk to the Swedish Migration Agency themselves.
 Children are asked if they want to talk to the case officer and if the child wants this to happen without the presence of the parents/legal guardians.
 It is also required that the parents/guardians have given their consent for the Swedish Migration Agency to talk to the child.
 The Swedish Migration Agency must inform the parents, as well as the children, that children may have specific grounds for protection, the child's right to express his or her views and the Swedish Migration Agency's obligation to investigate the child's case individually.
 The consent of at least one of the guardians is required in order to hear a child.
-Children have as mentioned above the right to be heard and the right to an individual assessment.
-However, as the Swedish Migration Agency need the consent of the parents/legal caregivers to conduct an interview with a child, without consent, the child cannot be heard by the authorities.
-If the Swedish Migration Agency considers that an
+Children have, as mentioned above, the right to be heard and the right to an individual assessment.
+However, as the Swedish Migration Agency needs the consent of the parents/legal caregivers to conduct an interview with a child, without consent, the child cannot be heard by the authorities.
+If the Swedish Migration Agency considers that an accompanied child should be heard and there are conflicting interests, a legal guardian and a public counsel separate from that of the family can be appointed.
+The Swedish Migration Agency has published a legal position on conflicts of interest between children and the children's important adults, such as parents, legal guardians, and public counsels.204